airspeed-velocity/asv/docs/source/writing_benchmarks.rst

 **Attributes**:

 - ``unit``: The unit of the values returned by the benchmark.
-Used for display in the web interface.b
+Used for display in the web interface.